-- 1. Provide internship opportunities for diverse undergraduate students who either major or minor in Gerontology. - 2.
-Seek funding to develop a Lifespan Education curriculum for K-12 grades to raise awareness about planning for a longer life, promote a positive image of aging, promote intergenerational relationships and combat ageism. - 3.
-Promote diversity-focused pipeline programs beginning with community colleagues that lead into aging services, Gerontology, Geriatrics, and health and social professions. - 4.
+- 1. Provide internship opportunities for diverse undergraduate students who either major or minor in Gerontology. - Develop a K-14 Lifespan Education curriculum to raise awareness about planning for a longer life, promote a positive image of aging, promote intergenerational relationships and combat ageism. - 3.
+Promote diversity-focused pipeline programs beginning with community colleges that lead into aging services, gerontology, geriatrics, and health and social professions. - 4.
 Increase legislative efforts and Administration awareness of geriatric/gerontology workforce deficits and gaps and issues around building a representative workforce (increase diversity of workforce). - 5.
 Promote continuing education in geriatrics and gerontology and diversity of older adults for health, behavioral health and social service providers. - 6.
-Grant development to support increased gerontology and geriatrics workforce and diversity of workforce.
+Educate employers, state and local governments about the benefits of an age diverse workforce. - 7.
+Develop grants and/or raise funds to support increased gerontology and geriatrics workforce and diversity of workforce.